Chronologie

 Chronologie (English title: Chronology) is the eleventh studio album by French electronic musician and composer Jean-Michel Jarre, and was released on Disques Dreyfus with license to Polydor in 1993.
+It's concept is based on the book A Brief History of Time by Stephen Hawking, as credited in the cd booklet.

-Chronologie peaked at Number 11 in the UK charts and the album cover art was created by long-time collaborator Michel Granger.
+The album peaked at Number 11 in the UK charts and the album cover art was created by long-time collaborator Michel Granger.
+The tracks Chronologie Part 4 and Chronologie Part 5 where originally composed for the Swiss watchmaker Swatch, and also featured at Jarre's concert in Zermatt (1992), which they sponsored.
+The beeping tones of Chronologie Part 4 where also featured in the Swatch Musicall watch (1993).

 Chronologie was performed at a series of 16 performances across Europe called Europe in Concert.
 These were on a smaller scale than his previous concerts, featuring a miniature skyline, laser imaging and fireworks.
-Locations included Lausanne, Mont St Michel, London, Manchester, Barcelona, Seville and the Versailles Palace near Paris.
+Locations included Lausanne, Mont St Michel, London, Manchester, Barcelona, Seville, Brussels and the Versailles Palace near Paris.

+A couple of remixes have been released as well: Chronologie Part 4 by Praga Khan, Sunscreem and Jamie Petrie, Chronologie Part 6 by Slam and Gat Decor, plus Chronologie Part 8 by Michel Geiss.

 Composition

 The album features Jarre's traditional collection of instruments like the ARP 2600 and Minimoog, as well as newer synthesisers such as the Roland JD-800 and the Kurzweil K2000.
 Chronologie was recorded and mixed in Croissy studio.

 Track listing

 All tracks by Jean Michel Jarre.

 Personnel

-Personnel Lister in album liner notes:
+Personnel Listed in album liner notes: